privacyguides/privacyguides.org/docs/frontends.md

 If you choose to self-host these frontends, it is important that you have other people using your instance as well in order for you to blend in.
 You should be careful with where and how you are hosting, as other peoples' usage will be linked to your hosting.

+When you are using an instance run by someone else, make sure to read the privacy policy of that specific instance.
+They can be modified by their owners and therefore may not reflect the default policy.
+Some instances have Tor .onion addresses which may grant some privacy as long as your search queries don't contain PII.

 ## LBRY

 ### Librarian